-The Scope of the Protocol
+3. The Scope of the Protocol

-In line with the School Admission Code 2014, the following categories of children and young people should be considered within the scope of this Protocol, who are of compulsory school age who have difficulty securing a school place:
+In line with the School Admission Code 2014, the following categories of children and young people (Reception to Year 11) should be considered within the scope of this Protocol, who have difficulty securing a school place:

-- Children from the criminal justice system or Pupil Referral Units (PRU) and in particular were pupils exiting the PRU are struggling to secure a place at another school and who need to be reintegrated into mainstream education; - Children who have been out of education for two months or more, will be expected to return to the previous school that they were removed from roll, and it would also be expected that a LA representative from the Attendance team will attend the initial meeting except; - in extreme situations where the relationship with the previous school remains untenable (as determined by both parent and school) where this would not be possible; or - o that the family have moved home making the school journey unreasonable; - Children of Gypsies, Roma, Travellers, refugees and asylum seekers; - Children who are homeless; - Children with unsupportive family backgrounds for whom a place has not been sought; - Children who are carers; and - Children with special educational needs, disabilities or medical conditions (but without a statement or EHCP).
+- I. Children from the criminal justice system or Pupil Referral Units (PRU) and in particular were pupils exiting the PRU are struggling to secure a place at another school and who need to be reintegrated into mainstream education; - II.
+Children who have been out of education for two months or more; - III.
+Children of Gypsies, Roma, Travellers, refugees and asylum seekers; - IV.
+Children who are homeless; - V. Children with unsupportive family backgrounds for whom a place has not been sought; - VI.
+Children who are carers; and - VII.
+Children with special educational needs, disabilities or medical conditions (but without a statement or EHCP).

-In Stockton the following additional category has been agreed:
+In Stockton the following additional category's has been agreed: